FoalTS/foal/docs/guide/5-control-input-data.md

 ...
 ```

-To escape the field `text` of the created/updated/replaced task, we are going to write it on our own.
+To escape the field `text` of the created/updated/replaced flight, we are going to write it on our own.

 ```typescript
 import { escapeProp } from '@foal/rest';